Otieno12/QML-/README.md

 # Integrating deep leep into Classification of Liquid Crystals👋

 ## Overview
 This project aims to develop a deep learning (DL) framework to classify different phases of liquid crystals.
 We incorporate a Deep Neural Network (DNN) -to classify (e.g., nematic < smectic < isotropic).
 To enhance the input quality, we leverage an Resnet 50 to extract features from the images.
-The ground truth of the images is used to validate the classification performance, emphasizing the model's ability to respect the ordinal relationships between phases while maintaining high accuracy.
+The ground truth of the images is used to validate the classification performance, Grad-Cam Approach is employed to add the explainability of the model as well as achieving high accuracy for the predictions.

 ## Project Structure
 data/: Contains the dataset of liquid crystal images.